Securing Pulumi Secrets with AWS KMS and HashiCorp Vault

 Atomic State Import & Rollback

 Decryption failures require immediate state restoration.
 Import the pre-migration snapshot to revert cryptographic bindings.
-Force overwrite the corrupted state file to unblock subsequent deployments.
 Reference Pulumi Patterns & Provider Management for automated stack lifecycle governance and versioned state recovery pipelines.

 CLI: Execute forced state rollback on failure.